JetBrains/intellij-sdk-docs/reference_guide/api_changes_list.md

 and recommended fix/action (REQUIRED, please write full sentence ending with '.', see existing entries as reference).
 Non-platform changes must be grouped under relevant section for plugin.

-The following problem patterns are supported and must be followed EXACTLY:
+The following problem patterns are supported and must be followed EXACTLY (e.g., no '#' instead of '.'):

 <package name> package removed